 Venison and Other Wild Game: Game meat, such as deer, moose, elk, caribou, etc is a great source of meat for your ferrets.
 Wild game is antibiotic and GMO free, and one of the healthiest meat options you can find in that regards.
 Game meat is typically extremely lean and should be balanced by offering other fatty meats in the diet.

-Wild animals can carry parasites, so it is important that any game meat be frozen solid for a minimum of 3 days prior to feeding it raw.
+Wild animals can carry parasites, so it is important that any game meat be frozen solid for a minimum of Four Weeks prior to feeding it raw.
 Freezing should kill most parasites.
 The exception is, as noted above under pork, Trichinella spiralis – a parasite that is resistant to freezing, particularly in the Northern hemisphere.
 Trichinella can be avoided by avoiding wild pork or boar, wild rodent (squirrel, chipmunk, etc), and wild carnivore meat (e.g. bear).
 Wild herbivores (deer etc) and wild poultry is typically very safe to fee after freezing.
 If you have concerns, research common parasites in your area.
 Local Fish and Game or Wildlife services should be able to provide you with more information on local parasites.

 Whole Prey: Whole prey is obviously the best diet your ferret can be on.
 It is no coincidence that whole prey is also tolerated extremely well by ferrets with IBD and food allergies.
 Ferrets with IBD commonly do better with a small amount of fiber in their diet, but feeding carb-rich foods such as pumpkin or other plant matter puts strain on their pancreas and may contribute to insulinoma – the fur, teeth, and claws of whole prey provide this fibrous material without the risk of insulinoma.